Om Prakash Rajbhar

 Om Prakash Rajbhar (born 15 September 1962) is an Indian politician and president of the Suheldev Bharatiya Samaj Party (SBSP).
-He is a member of 18th Legislative Assembly from Zahoorabad constituency of Uttar Pradesh.
+He is a member of 18th Uttar Pradesh Assembly from Zahoorabad constituency of Uttar Pradesh.

-Early life
+Personal life

-Rajbhar was born to Sannu Rajbhar in katauna village, pindra block, Varanasi district, Uttar Pradesh.
+Rajbhar was born on 15 September 1962 to Sannu Rajbhar in Varanasi, Uttar Pradesh.
 He graduated from Baldev Degree College, Badagaon, Varanasi in 1983.
-He is an agriculturalist by profession.
+Rajbhar married Taramani on 26 April 1979, with whom he has two sons and two daughters.
+He is an agriculturalist by profession and a resident of Zahoorabad.

 Political career

+Prior to establishing a separate political Party Omprakash Rajbhar was in Bahujan Samaj Party.
+He was District President of Varanasi in BSP.
+He has contested Assembly election two times from Kolsala Vidhan Sabha constituency, once in 1991 and again in 1996.
+In 1991 as BSP candidate Omprakash secured 18,421 votes and stood on third position.
+In 1996 as BSP candidate he secured 32,777 votes and stood on third position.
+In 2002 Assembly elections of Uttar Pradesh he could not succeed to secure BSP ticket, thereafter he got separated from BSP.

 Rajbhar is a member of the 18th Legislative Assembly of Uttar Pradesh.
-Since 2017, he has represented the Zahoorabad in Ghazipur.
+Since 2017, he has represented the Zahoorabad and is a member of the SBSP.

 On 19 March 2017, Rajbhar became a cabinet minister in the Yogi Adityanath ministry as the minister of the Department of Backward Classes Welfare and the Department of Disabled People development.

-On 20 May 2019, Rajbhar was sacked from Uttar Pradesh Cabinet citing anti-alliance activities.
+On 20 May 2019, Rajbhar was sacked from Cabinet of Yogi Adityanath due to anti-alliance activities.

 In October 2021, Rajbhar announced that his party will form an alliance with Samajwadi Party for the 2022 Uttar Pradesh Legislative Assembly election.

-In 2022 Uttar Pradesh Legislative Assembly election working in alliance with SP, SBSP contested in 17 seats in UP and won 6 seats along with party leader Om Prakash Rajbhar.
+In 2022 Uttar Pradesh Legislative Assembly election working in alliance with SP, SBSP contested 17 seats in UP and won 6 seats with party leader Om Prakash Rajbhar in Uttar Pradesh.

+In March 2024, Om Prakash Rajbhar was one of the four ministers who was inducted into state Cabinet, sworn-in at the Raj Bhavan by Governor Anandiben Patel in the presence of Yogi Adityanath.